-How to cultivate millennial donors
+How can institutions better cultivate millennial donors?

 If there is a secret to millennial giving, higher education is still uncovering it.
 Though millennials cite education as a top priority, young alumni are less likely to donate to their alma maters than older alumni.
 Crowdfunding, online Giving Days and using social media to bolster student philanthropy are all on the rise, according to the report.
 “This is a space we’ll continue to watch as it grows,” said Cunningham.

-What drives multi-million dollar gifts
+What drives multi-million dollar gifts?